greg-raven/grus/_posts/2013-04-03-obama-on-financial-responsibility.md

 ---
 title: 'Obama on financial responsibility'
-date: '2013-04-03T15:17:19-08:00'
 layout: post
 categories:
 - Information
 tags:
-    - 'Barack Hussein Obama'
+- Barack Hussein Obama
 ---

 More from the biggest idiot ever to hold the office of the president.

 First this:

 > "The President has proclaimed the month of April National Financial Capability Month.
 What is National Financial Capability Month?
-It’s the federal government helping individuals and families make more accurate budgets."
+It's the federal government helping individuals and families make more accurate budgets."
 >
 > <cite>(source)</cite>